VerKnowSys/krecik/README.md

 ### Configuration:

-For now, the only defined remote type is: "PongoHost".
+For now, the only defined remote resource type is: "PongoHost".

 To configure Pongo API resource, create file: `checks/remotes/yourname.json` with contents: